thebigG/JobFunnel/readme.md

 The easy_apply extension nicely integrates with JobFunnel to make your job search even easier!

 It will open as many browser tabs as you tell it to with randomly or per date(oldest/newest) selected job links.
-It also marks those same jobs with a custom status of your choosing(the default is "archive")
+It also marks those same jobs with a custom status of your choosing(the default is "archive").

 Once you have your scraped "master_list.csv" file, you can start using easy_apply.